bnewbold/geniza/README.md

 ### Differences from dat

-A few simplifications were made compared to the regular dat client:
+Significant simplifications were made compared to the regular dat client:

 - Content data is always stored in the SLEEP directory (`content.data`), instead of just having the latest data in files in the working directory.